- Chart

 Core Business Areas

-- The Beaufort Bonnet Company: The Beaufort Bonnet Company is an up-scale children's clothing company.
+- The Beaufort Bonnet Company: Beaufort Bonnet designs luxury children's wear and accessories.

 Leadership and Structure